-We have audited the compliance of Osage County, Oklahoma, with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Osage County's major federal programs for the year ended June 30, 2020.
-Osage County's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Osage County, Oklahoma, with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Osage County's major federal program for the year ended June 30, 2021.
+Osage County's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.